jkutner/lein-jruby/README.md

 _Since 0.1.1-SNAPSHOT_

-Right now, you'll need to put your Ruby code under a `jruby` directory in your project root.
+Right now, you'll need to put your Ruby code under the `src` directory in your project root.
 When you run `lein jruby irb` or any other command, those sources should be on your loadpath.

 Take a look at the example in the `sample` directory.
-There is a `jruby/config.ru` in it.
-When you run this:
+There is a `src/config.ru` in it.
+When you run `rackup` like this:

     lein jruby -S rackup
     [2012-05-09 17:18:04] INFO  WEBrick 1.3.1
     [2012-05-09 17:18:04] INFO  ruby 1.8.7 (2012-02-22) [java]
     [2012-05-09 17:18:04] INFO  WEBrick::HTTPServer#start: pid=6367 port=9292

-It will boot up that app.
-Eventually the app will have all your leiningen dependencies, and your clojure code on the path too.
-But it doesn't yet.
+It will boot up the app in that app.
+The app will have all your leiningen dependencies, and your clojure code on the classpath too!

 ## TODO

 +  add hooks

 +  allow jruby in project.clj to override plugin's default version

++ make it bundler smart. if there is a Gemfile, you don't need to add `bundle exec` (but we'll also need to add a way to turn that off -- kind of like warbler does)